-- Plans should be aligned to district curriculum maps and pacing guides - Plans should incorporate Non-Negotiable resources provided by the Teaching & Learning - department or other resources with which have the same level of rigor as those provided. - Plans will be due beginning week 3 of school. - Teachers should use one of the provided templates.
-Plans for My View and Inspire Gadoe - should be annotated and uploaded in One Drive. - Plans should be submitted weekly, in appropriate grade & content folders in One-Drive. - Plans are due weekly on Thursdays by 5:00pm. - Feedback should be implemented accordingly. - A list of responsible students in each class should be included. - It is often wise to keep a log of notes sent home or telephone conferences by making notations on the last few pages of the plan book. - The lesson plan clipboard should be placed near the door in your classroom so that any admin or visitor can easily access your notebook.
+- Plans should be aligned to district curriculum maps and pacing guides - Plans should incorporate Non-Negotiable resources provided by the Teaching & Learning department or other resources with which have the same level of rigor as those provided. - Plans will be due beginning week 3 of school. - Teachers should use one of the provided templates.
+Plans for MyView and Inspire Gadoe should be annotated and uploaded in One Drive. - Plans should be submitted weekly, in appropriate grade & content folders in One-Drive. - Plans are due weekly on Thursdays by 5:00pm. - Feedback will be provided and should be implemented accordingly. - A list of responsible students in each class should be included. - It is often wise to keep a log of notes sent home or telephone conferences by making notations on the last few pages of the plan book. - The lesson plan clipboard should be placed near the door in your classroom so that any admin or visitor can easily access your notebook. - Substitute plans should be readily available to your team and for the substitute.
+Be sure to include a class roster and transportation information needed for dismissal.